 Figure 2.
 Distribution of Children and Primary School Dropouts by Gender.

 While analyzing the MICS (2019) data we have found that 2.01% of children who joined school at age 9 to 12 years dropped out whereas 1.01% of children who joined school at age 6 to 8 years dropped out.
 Children aged 6 to 8 years less dropped out (0.97%) than those aged 9 to 12 years (1.99%).
 Considering the sex of child, it is found that male students (2.38%) dropped out more compared to the female students (0.94%).
 Students who are involved in any sort of economic activities tend to have a dropout rate (3.03%) and the students who don’t have any involvement have 1.51% dropout.
 Also, it is seen that the dropout rate is highest in students with functional difficulties.
-Similarly, children who have been through severe physical discipline have a percentage of 1.63 percent of dropout and children who has not experienced severe physical discipline have 1.65% dropped out.
+Similarly, children who have been through severe physical discipline have a percentage of 1.63% of dropout and children who has not experienced severe physical discipline have 1.65% dropped out.

 It is also seen that a parent’s education plays a significant role with respect to the student’s education.
 The dropout rate among children decreases as their mother’s level of education increases, with the lowest dropout rate observed among those with higher secondary education or above (0.67%), and the highest dropout rate observed among those with pre-primary education or none (2.45%).
 Similarly, children with fathers who have higher levels of education dropped out less (1.05%) compared to those with fathers educated only up to pre-primary level (2.21%).
 Dropout rate is found lower (0.95%) among the students where there is female household head compared to male household head (1.73%).
 Based on geographical area, the highest dropout (3.67%) rate is found among the students who belong to Mymensingh, and the lowest rate (1.19%) is seen on Rangpur division following the other divisions Sylhet (2.29%), Rajshahi (1.78%), Barishal (1.59%), Chattogram (1.47%), Dhaka (1.46%), Khulna (1.45%) (Figure 3).